nojusus/write-ups/ctflearn/forensics/phone.md

 img.save('qr.png')
 ```
-and scan the code to reveal the flag.
+Run the program and scan the QR code to get the flag.